 When you plug your iPhone to computer, if you don’t see it under “Portable Devices” in Computer but see it in iTunes, the device is not recognized by PC successfully.
-Mostly, the problem is caused by missing or corrupted iPhone driver.
-Follow instructions in this post to troubleshoot and solve the problem.
-Apply to Windows 10, 7 & 8.
+The problem probably is caused by missing or corrupted iPhone driver.
+Follow the instructions in this post to troubleshoot and solve the problem.
+The steps apply to Windows 10, 7 & 8.

 Connect the iPhone to another PC and see if the problem persists.
-If the problem also accurs to another computer, the iPhone probably is broken.
+If the problem also occurs on another computer, the iPhone probably is broken.
 You might need to to take it to the repair shop to have it checked.
 If the iPhone is recognized by another PC, move on to follow the remaining instructions.

 Secondly, check if the problem is caused by broken cable